• Recipes

 • Brown ground beef in a large pan, then add to crock pot, set on high.

-• Add: Tomato Puree, Beef Broth, Pumpkin puree, 2 Tbsp Chili powder, 1 Tsp Garlic Powder, and 1 Tbsp Cumin to crock pot and stir.
+• Add: Tomato Puree, Beef Broth, Pumpkin puree, 2 tablespoon Chili powder, 1 teaspoon Garlic Powder, and 1 tablespoon Cumin to crock pot and stir.

-• Add 1 Tbsp Olive oil to the same pan you browned the beef in, and saute on medium high the: Onion, Minced Garlic, Mushrooms, and Zucchini Squash.
+• Add 1 tablespoon Olive oil to the same pan you browned the beef in, and saute on medium high the: Onion, Minced Garlic, Mushrooms, and Zucchini Squash.

 • Saute until veggies have softened.